cycleplatform/docs-portal/docs/reference/stacks/stack-variables.md

 # Stack Variables
 All fields in stacks can be replaced by stack variables.

+These variables can be made up of almost any valid json, but for single fields the constraints are:

+* a-z
+* 0-9
+* `-`

 To define a stack variable wrap the variable name in curly braces.
 Ex: `{{variable-name}}`